Daren Hansen - Sr. Editor - J.J. Keller & Associates, Inc.

 DVIRs have historically been created using a paper form but more and more drivers are using electronic inspection reports, also known as eDVIRs.
 DVIRs are required under 49 CFR 396.11 and 396.13 of the Federal Motor Carrier Safety Regulations, as enforced by the U.S. DOT’s Federal Motor Carrier Safety Administration (FMCSA).

-The rules apply to drivers of commercial trucks and buses weighing 10,001 pounds or more or designed for 9 or more passengers or which are placarded for hazardous materials.
+The rules apply to drivers of commercial trucks and buses weighing 10,001 pounds or more or designed for nine or more passengers or which are placarded for hazardous materials.
 Companies that operate only one such vehicle are exempt from needing to use DVIRs.

 The regulations specify what has to appear on a DVIR but not how it has to appear.
 DVIRs need to include: